r-utkarsh/r-utkarsh/README.md

 - 👋 Hi, I’m @r-utkarsh
 - 👀 I’m interested in building application in Java .
 - 🌱 I’m currently learning Java , HTML and CSS
-- 💞️ I’m looking to collaborate on a Web D project
+- 💞️ I’m looking to collaborate on a Java ,Web D project
 - 📫 How to reach me Instagram handle - utkarsh rastogi💸
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...